The Shakespeare sonnets play an essential rôle in my poetry world. Those 154 classic sonnets masterfully dramatize truth, beauty, and love.

 Instead of addressing a young man, as the Marriage Sonnets clearly do, the speaker in this category is exploring issues of writing; thus, in some sonnets, he addresses his muse, and in others, his talent, or the poem itself.
-The speaker is examining his talent, his dedication to writing, and his own power of heart and soul.
+The speaker is examining his talent, his dedication to writing, and his own power of mind, heart and soul.
 He even struggles with the issue of writer’s block and the ennui that writers experience from time to time.

 My interpretation of this category of the sonnets differs greatly from traditionally received thought on this issue; therefore, I have retitled this category of sonnets, “The Muse Sonnets.”

 The Dark Lady sonnets explore an adulterous relationship with a woman of unsavory character.
 The term “dark” likely describes the woman’s shady character weaknesses, rather than the shade of her skin.

 Five Problematic Sonnets: 108, 126, 99, 153, 154